zio/zio/docs/overview/testing_effects.md

 object TestDatabase extends TestDatabase
 ```

+Because this module will only be used in tests, it simulates interaction with a database by extracting and updating data in a hard-coded map.
+To make this module fiber-safe, you could instead use a `Ref` and not a `var` to hold the map.

 ### Test Database Code

-To test code that requires the database, we need only provide it with our test database service.
+To test code that requires the database, we need only provide it with our test database module:

 ```scala mdoc:silent
 def code: ZIO[Database, Throwable, Unit] = ???